 Top the peanut butter cups with additional melted vegan chocolate chips until the hello kitty silicone mold is filled.
 If at any point the chocolate starts to thicken, return it to the stove momentarily to melt again.
 If you have any remaining chocolate or the filling from the peanut butter layer, you can just put them in any silicone molds or ice cube trays and leave them in the freezer until you need a yummy treat.

 Leave the peanut butter cups out overnight for the chocolate to harden, or if it’s hot in your house, or you’re in a hurry, place them in the refrigerator or freezer to solidify more quickly.

 Pop out each peanut butter cup gently by folding back the rest of the silicone mold.
 Silicone molds are super flexible, so it makes this step super easy.

-Store them in the fridge or freezer for up to four months.
+Store the chocolate peanut butter hello kitties in the fridge or freezer for up to four months.
 These are great for easter, halloween, or a last minute birthday gift for someone.
 You can also use heart-shaped molds and make them for valentine’s day.

 - If you’re looking for a healthy peanut butter cup recipe that uses dark chocolate and a sugar free filling made with natural peanut butter and maple syrup, check out Melissa’s homemade peanut butter cup recipe.